SYNTRIX

 If the issue cannot be resolved through self-service, submit a structured request.

-Security note: do not include passwords, access tokens, API keys, or sensitive customer data in email.
+Do not include passwords, access tokens, API keys, or sensitive customer data in email.

 Section 1